Copyright.... Website created & maintained by GHQP

 Now for mounting and back lighting with my own system, I first milled the back of a purchased wooden frame to accommodate LED strips Top and Bottom.

+These shots show my engraved back light panel.
 I place a white sheet of thin Glossy Film on the back engraved side to reflect as much light as possible forward.
 The 3rd photo is of the back of the back light panel set into the frame with the LED's ON

 And this the finished product, Now I will admit to doctoring this image a little to even out the back lighting as mine system is not yet quite this good.
 However what you see in this image is in fact the actual result using the purchased back light panel.